Skip to main content

 Compose with Your CRM

 Connect Brew alongside a CRM or enrichment MCP like Clay or Attio.
-Your assistant pulls fresh data on a contact, writes it to their Brew profile with create_custom_field, segments on it, sends a one-off email to that group, and reads the analytics, no copying between tabs.
+Your assistant pulls fresh data on a contact who already opted in and writes it to their Brew profile with create_custom_field.
+Then it segments on that field, sends a one-off email to the group, and reads the analytics.
+No copying between tabs, and no sending to anyone who did not opt in.

 Resume a Brew Chat in Your Assistant

 We also added a button to move a conversation from Brew into your own assistant.
-Start a new email in Brew, hit the button, and your assistant loads the full context: what’s been done, and the emails, automations, brand, and audiences the chat references.
+Start a new email in Brew and hit the button.
+Your assistant loads the full context: what’s been done, and the emails, automations, brand, and audiences the chat references.

 The resume-in-assistant button in a Brew chat

-It calls get_chat_context with the chat ID, then loads each referenced entity with its matching tool, so you pick up exactly where you left off.
+It calls get_chat_context with the chat ID, then loads each referenced entity with its matching tool.
+That way you pick up exactly where you left off.

 The prompt Brew hands to Claude to resume the chat